-With more than 100 breweries in Massachusetts, it’s safe to say that the craft beer revolution that began in the ’80s with the likes of Sam Adams and its founder Jim Koch is flourishing.
-Bay State beer lovers have never had more ways to drink local, whether at home or at one of the state’s many recently opened taprooms.
+With close to 200 breweries in Massachusetts, it’s safe to say that the craft beer revolution that began in the ’80s with the likes of Sam Adams and its founder Jim Koch is flourishing, even though recent closings have fueled whispers about a potential beer bubble.
+Although the coronavirus pandemic has changed consumer behavior significantly, Bay State beer lovers have never had more ways to drink local.

 But which breweries are putting out the best beverages?

-To find out, we used data from BeerAdvocate, the national beer reviewing site based in Boston that also produces a monthly print magazine.
+To find out, we used data from BeerAdvocate, the national beer-reviewing site based in Boston.
 We looked at the site’s “Beer Average” — the combined average of every rating left for every beer made by a given brewery — to determine the breweries putting out the best suds, and added a few rule tweaks to reach our final list:

 — We omitted any breweries with fewer than 50 reviews and 100 ratings on BeerAdvocate.
-Most of these were breweries with only one or two reviews, but Vanished Valley Brewery, a small-batch brewery that opened in the central part of the state in 2016, fell victim to our cutoff, falling a bit short of qualification with 39 reviews.
-Because the brewery would have tied for third place on our list with an overall rating of 4.2 out of 5, feel free to consider this an honorable mention.
+Most of these were breweries with only a handful of reviews, but Vitamin Sea Brewing, a critically acclaimed brewery that opened in Weymouth in 2019, and River Styx Brewing, an Imperial IPA and stout-focused brewery in Fitchburg, fell victim to our cutoff, falling a bit short of qualification with 43 and 33 reviews, respectively.
+Because both would have made the top five of our list with a sufficient number of reviews, feel free to consider them honorable mentions.

 For each brewery on the list, we also selected a “beer of choice” using a combination of the beer’s popularity (its overall rating) and its prevalence (how often it was reviewed compared to other beers from the brewery).